mkbox/xmpp-enabled/readme.txt

 === Plugin Name ===
-Contributors: Anton Smirnov
+Contributors: Sand Fox
 Tags: xmpp, jabber, library
 Requires at least: 3.0
-Tested up to: 3.0
+Tested up to: 3.6
 Stable tag: trunk

 XMPP Enabled provides a single-function API for other plugins that use Jabber/XMPP messaging protocol.